 How To Tie Down A Kayak On A J Rack: Step By Step

 As we discussed in our article on how to transport a kayak, there are alternatives to the J rack.
 This is just one of a few approaches to getting your boat to and from the water.
 Here are all your options:

 To learn more about which styles best suit your needs, read our guide on transporting your kayak - we break it all down for you there.
+It's worth noting that a canoe roof rack is not a safe substitute for a kayak roof rack, much less a J cradle.
 For now, though, let's focus on how to load a kayak on a J rack.

+How To Tie Down A Kayak On A J Rack: Step By Step